Western Digital seeks court injunction to block sale of Toshiba chip unit

 Western Digital has filed its suit with the Superior Court of California, seeking an injunction until its arbitration case against Toshiba is heard.
 It is concerned about how Toshiba, the Japanese government and other stakeholders are handling the auction process, a second source said.

 The second source added it had submitted a revised bid on Wednesday that satisfies Toshiba's requests on deal certainty and price but did not receive a favourable response.
-Toshiba has demanded at least 2 trillion yen (14.1 billion pounds) for the unit.
+Toshiba has demanded at least 2 trillion yen ($18 billion) for the unit.

 Sources declined to be identified due to the sensitivity of the negotiations concerning the auction.